SaqibVazeer/SaqibVazeer/README.md

 - 👀 I’m interested in Machine Learning and AI.
 - 🌱 I’m currently learning the basics of Python and its frameworks.
 - 💞️ I’m looking to collaborate on projects that are basic in their complexity and involves Python.
-- 📫 How to reach me through my email: saqibvazeer@gmail.com
+- 📫 You can reach me through my email: saqibvazeer@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I am a storyteller.